ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 privacy violation; or the result may have some property that is desirable to the adversary ("stats poisoning").

-Depending on the deployment and threat model, there are different ways to address Sybil attacks, including, though not limited to:
+Depending on the deployment and the specific threat being mitigated, there are different ways to address Sybil attacks, such as:

-1. Authenticating clients, as described in {{client-auth}};
+1. Implementing Client authentication, as described in {{client-auth}}, likely paired with rate-limiting uploads from individual Clients.
-1. Removing client-specific metadata on individual reports, such as through the use of anonymizing proxies in the upload flow, as described in {{anon-proxy}}; or
+1. Removing Client-specific metadata on individual reports, such as through the use of anonymizing proxies in the upload flow, as described in
-1. Applying differential privacy protections, as described in {{dp}}.
+   {{anon-proxy}}.
+1. Differential privacy ({{dp}}) can help mitigate Sybil attacks to some extent.

-### Client authentication {#client-auth}
+## Client Authentication {#client-auth}

-In settings where it is practical for each Client to have an identity provisioned (e.g., a user logged into a backend service or a hardware device programmed with an identity), Client authentication can help Aggregators (or an authenticating proxy deployed between clients and the Aggregators; see
+In settings where it is practical for each Client to have an identity provisioned (e.g., a user logged into a backend service or a hardware device programmed with an identity), Client authentication can help Aggregators (or an authenticating proxy deployed between Clients and the Aggregators; see
 {{anon-proxy}}) ensure that all reports come from authentic Clients.
-Note that because the Helper never handles messages directly from the Clients, reports would have to use an extension ({{upload-extensions}}) to convey authentication information to the Helper.
+Note that because the Helper never handles messages directly from the Clients, reports would need to include an extension ({{upload-extensions}}) to convey authentication information to the Helper.
+For example, a deployment might include a Privacy Pass token ({{?I-D.draft-ietf-privacypass-architecture-16}}) in an extension to allow both Aggregators to independently verify the Client's identity.

 However, in some deployments, it will not be practical to require Clients to authenticate, so Client authentication is not mandatory in DAP.
 For example, a widely distributed application that does not require its users to log in to any service has no obvious way to authenticate its report uploads.

-## Anonymizing proxies {#anon-proxy}
+## Anonymizing Proxies {#anon-proxy}

-Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, Client authentication information, which could be used by Aggregators to identify participating Clients or permit some attacks on robustness.
-This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-08}} to forward reports to the DAP Leader, without requiring any server participating in DAP to be aware of whatever Client authentication or attestation scheme is in use.
+Client reports can contain auxiliary information such as source IP, HTTP user agent, or Client authentication information (in deployments which use it, see
+{{client-auth}}).
+This metadata can be used by Aggregators to identify participating Clients or permit some attacks on robustness.
+This auxiliary information can be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP
+{{!I-D.draft-ietf-ohai-ohttp-10}} to forward reports to the DAP Leader.
+In this scenario, Client authentication would be performed by the proxy rather than any of the participants in the DAP protocol.

+## Differential Privacy {#dp}

+DAP deployments can choose to ensure their aggregate results achieve differential privacy ({{Vad16}}).
+A simple approach would require the Aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to aggregate shares.
+Since each Aggregator is adding noise independently, privacy can be guaranteed even if all but one of the Aggregators is malicious.
+Differential privacy is a strong privacy definition, and protects users in extreme circumstances: even if an adversary has prior knowledge of every measurement in a batch except for one, that one measurement is still formally protected.

-## Task parameters
+## Task Parameters

-Selection and distribution of DAP task parameters is out of band from DAP itself and thus not discussed in this document, but we must nonetheless discuss the security implications of some task parameter choices.
-Generally, attacks involving crafted DAP task parameters can be mitigated by having the the Aggregators refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 report).
+Distribution of DAP task parameters is out of band from DAP itself and thus not discussed in this document.
+This section examines the security tradeoffs involved in the selection of the DAP task parameters.
+Generally, attacks involving crafted DAP task parameters can be mitigated by having the Aggregators refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 report).

-### Verification key requirements {#verification-key}
+### VDAF Verification Key Requirements {#verification-key}

-The verification key is shared between aggregators and must be kept secret from clients.
-If a client gains access, they can create reports with invalid values which will pass verification.
+Knowledge of the verification key would allow a Client to forge a report with invalid values that will nevertheless pass verification.
+Therefore, the verification key must be kept secret from Clients.

+Furthermore, for a given report, it may be possible to craft a verification key which leaks information about that report's measurement during VDAF preparation.
-The verification key for a task SHOULD be chosen before any reports are generated so that it is independent of any reports.
+Therefore, the verification key for a task SHOULD be chosen before any reports are generated.
 Moreover, it SHOULD be fixed for the lifetime of the task and not be rotated.
-One way to ensure that the key is independent is to derive the verification key (verify_key) based on the task ID (task_id) and some previously agreed upon secret (verify_key_seed) between Aggregators, as follows:
+One way to ensure that the verification key is generated independently from any given report is to derive the key based on the task ID and some previously agreed upon secret (verify_key_seed) between Aggregators, as
+follows:

 ~~~
 verify_key = HKDF-Expand(